6 Ways To Stop Getting Emotional Shut Down During Arguments

 6. Manipulative Shut down

-Manipulative shutdown refers to the use of manipulative tactics to control a conversation or argument.
+Manipulative shut down refers to the use of manipulative tactics to control a conversation or argument.
 It involves deceitful or exploitative behavior to steer the discussion in a desired direction, often to avoid responsibility, alter perceptions, or gain an unfair advantage.
 This approach can harm communication dynamics, fostering mistrust and resentment.

 EXAMPLES